 Pay Determination

-Our approach to determining individual salary compensation is multi-faceted:
+Our approach to determining salary is based on three inputs:

-3. Employee Input: We encourage you to come to us if you think you should be paid differently.
+3. Employee Input: We encourage you to raise concerns if you believe your pay is not market-aligned.

 For 54% of companies, only HR and finance have full access to employee pay bands, and only 10% of companies openly publish pay bands for all job levels, according to Lattice’s 2023 State of People Strategy report.